andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 # County Jail Opportunities

 > Busted?
-Minor occupational hazard.
+Occupational hazard.
+Just another obstacle.
 {:class="text-message"}

 If a character is busted, you may simply build a new character.
 Alternatively, your team my opt to rescue you.
 Even if the entire team is busted, you may opt for a breakout using these rules.